Radio in the United Kingdom: BBC Radio

-The BBC also provides 40 local radio services for England and the Channel Islands, as well as stations from Scotland, Wales and Northern Ireland.
-All are available on FM and DAB and some are also available on AM.

 Commercial radio

-Also available nationally on analogue radio are three national commercial channels, namely Classic FM (FM 99.9 MHz—101.9 MHz); Absolute Radio (AM 1215 kHz); and talkSPORT (AM 1053 kHz or 1089 kHz in most areas).
+Also available nationally on analogue radio are two national commercial channels, namely Classic FM (FM 99.9 MHz—101.9 MHz); and Talksport (AM 1053 kHz or 1089 kHz in most areas).
 These stations are also available at 11D or 12A on DAB (on the Digital One multiplex).
-As with the BBC, digital radio has brought about many changes, including the roll-out of local stations such as Radio X, Kiss and Kerrang Radio to other areas of the United Kingdom.
+As with the BBC, digital radio has brought about many changes, including the rollout of local stations such as Radio X, Kiss and Kerrang Radio to other areas of the United Kingdom.

-Commercial radio licences are awarded by Ofcom, a government body which advertises a licence for an area and holds a so-called beauty contest to determine which station will be granted permission to broadcast in that area.
+Commercial radio licences are awarded by Ofcom, a government body which advertises a licence for an area and holds a so-called "beauty contest" to determine which station will be granted permission to broadcast in that area.
 Stations submit detailed application documents containing their proposed format and the outcome of research to determine the demand for their particular style of broadcast.
-Original 106 (Aberdeen) was the last radio station to be granted a licence by Ofcom.
+Original 106 was the last radio station to be granted a licence by Ofcom.

-Most local commercial stations in the United Kingdom broadcast to a city or group of towns within a radius of 20–50 miles, with a second tier of regional stations covering larger areas such as North West England.
+Most local commercial stations in the United Kingdom broadcast to a city or group of towns within a radius of 20–50 miles, with a second tier of "regional" stations covering larger areas such as North West England.
 The predominant format is pop music, but many other tastes are also catered for, particularly in London and the larger cities, and on digital radio.

-Rather than operating as independent entities, many local radio stations are owned by large radio groups which broadcast a similar format to many areas.
-The largest operator of radio is Global Radio which bought the former media group, GCap Media.
-It owns Classic FM and the Capital radio network.
-Other owners are Bauer Radio and Wireless Group, which mainly own stations that broadcast in highly populated city areas.
+Rather than operating as independent entities, many local radio stations are owned by large radio groups which generally broadcast the same station on frequencies which used to carry local individual stations with their own station name.
+They broadcast as a single network with local inserts for news, weather, travel and commercials.
+The largest operator of radio is Global Radio which bought the former media group, GCap Media; it owns Classic FM and the Capital radio network.
+Other owners are Bauer Radio and News Broadcasting, which mainly own stations that broadcast in highly populated city areas.

 Many of these stations, including all the BBC stations, are also available via digital television services.